Editor’s note: This post was originally published in September 2016 and has been revamped and updated for accuracy and comprehensiveness.

 How Bots Have Helped Shape Today’s Internet

 The internet as we know it today would not be possible without bots.
-Web crawlers like Googlebot allow us to quickly find the most useful information by searching through millions of webpages in seconds.
-The use of chatbots, also called “chatterbots,” have become vital for the operation of chat rooms and dialog windows for all types of websites.
-Chatterbots have evolved to the point where they can even fool humans, as seen with the sophisticated Cleverbot.
+Web crawlers like Googlebot allow us to quickly find the most useful information by searching through millions of web pages in seconds.
+The use of chatbots has become vital for the operation of chat rooms and dialog windows for all types of websites.
+Chatbots have evolved to the point where they can even fool humans, as seen with the sophisticated Cleverbot.

-Today bot traffic comprises roughly half of all internet traffic.
-Although bots are crucial to enabling the internet to be a powerful and valuable tool, they also present a great threat when created by criminals to networks, ISPs, and users.
+Today bot traffic comprises roughly 40% of all internet traffic in 2020.
+Although bots are crucial to enabling the internet to be a powerful and valuable tool, they also present a great threat when created by criminals to networks, ISPs and users.

 In years to come, the IT industry will develop smarter ways to distinguish bots from humans, while search engines will continue to optimize bots to better understand human language and behavior to continually make the internet a better place.

-To learn more about this topic, or to discover how Abusix can provide superior threat prevention solutions for web hosts and ISPs.
-Talk to our team to see what AbuseHQ can do for you.
+To learn more about this topic or how Abusix can provide superior threat prevention solutions to your organization, talk to our team.